xuy50/ecgr5106-hw6/README.md

 ## Problem 2: Fine-tuning Pretrained Swin Transformer Models on CIFAR-100

 ### 2.1 Introduction
 This problem examines the fine-tuning of pretrained Swin Transformer models from the Hugging Face Transformers library on the CIFAR‑100 dataset.
-The investigation compares the performance of the Tiny and Small variants against a Swin Transformer trained from scratch.
-Metrics such as training time per epoch, final validation accuracy, test accuracy, and model parameter counts are compared.
+The investigation compares the performance of the Tiny and Small variants with the from-scratch trained ViT from Problem 1.
+Although training a Swin Transformer from scratch was previously performed, the current focus is on the fine-tuning of pretrained models and their comparison with the from-scratch ViT results from Problem 1.

 ### 2.2 Implementation Details
 - **Pretrained Models:**
   Swin‑Tiny and Swin‑Small are loaded using `SwinForImageClassification.from_pretrained()`, with their classification heads adjusted to output 100 classes.
-The backbone is frozen, and only the classifier head is fine-tuned.
+The backbone is frozen so that only the classifier head is fine-tuned.
-- **Swin from Scratch:**
+- **Swin from Scratch (Optional):**
-  A Swin Transformer is instantiated from a configuration derived from the Swin‑Tiny config, modified for CIFAR‑100 (with `num_labels=100`), and randomly initialized.
+  A Swin Transformer from scratch was also trained; however, the primary comparative analysis is between the fine-tuned Swin models and the from-scratch ViT model from Problem 1.
 - **Training Setup:**
   - **Epochs:** 5
   - **Batch Size:** 32
   - **Optimizers:**
-    - Pretrained models use Adam with a learning rate of 2e-5.
+    - Pretrained models are fine-tuned using Adam with a learning rate of 2e-5.
-    - The scratch model uses Adam with a learning rate of 0.001.
+    - The scratch model was trained using Adam with a learning rate of 0.001 (its results are noted but not the main focus).
   - **Preprocessing:**
-    Images are resized to 224×224 and normalized using the mean and standard deviation from the pretrained image processor.
+    Images are resized to 224×224 and normalized using the mean and standard deviation from a pretrained image processor.
 - **Metrics Recorded:**
-  Training time per epoch, final validation accuracy, test accuracy, and parameter counts.
+  Training time per epoch, final validation accuracy, test accuracy, and parameter counts are recorded for each model.

 ### 2.3 Experimental Results